networkedsystemsIITB/WebQ/TokenGenNew/doc/README.md

 2. token check ip
 3. number of peer proxies

-subsequent lines have the ips of the peers ( there shoudld be as many lines below as the number of peers mentioned above
+subsequent lines have the ips of the peers ( there should be as many lines below as the number of peers mentioned above

 sample contents of `proxy.conf`